Be1zebub/Small-GLua-Things/README.md

-You can find here a lot of interesting glua trash.
+You can find here a lot of interesting&helpful glua&other programming trash.